Deadpool: Deadpool Kills the Marvel Universe

 In the storyline Deadpool Kills the Marvel Universe, the X-Men send Deadpool to a mental hospital for therapy.
 The doctor treating him is actually Psycho-Man in disguise, who attempts to torture and brainwash Deadpool into becoming his personal minion.
 The procedure fails but leaves Deadpool even more mentally unhinged, erasing the "serious" and "Screwball" voices in his head and replacing them with a voice that only wants destruction.
-Under "Evil Voice's" influence, Deadpool develops a more nihilistic world view and as a result, after killing Psycho-Man by repeatedly smashing him against a desk, (and after he burns the hospital by using gasoline) he begins assassinating every superhero and supervillain on Earth, starting with the Fantastic Four and even killing the Watcher, in an apparent attempt to rebel against his comic book creators.
-The book ends with him breaking into the "real" world and confronting the Marvel writers and artists who are writing the book.
-He says to the reader that once he is done with this universe, "I'll find you soon enough."
+Under "Evil Voice's" influence, Deadpool develops a more nihilistic world view, leading him to kill every superhero and supervillain on Earth in an attempt to rebel against his creators.
+The book ends with Deadpool breaking into the "real" world and confronting the Marvel writers and artists who are writing the book.
+He says to the reader that he will target them once he is done with this universe.

 Deadpool Killustrated

 After the events of Deadpool Kills the Marvel Universe, Deadpool has killed many versions of Marvel superheroes and villains across the multiverse to no effect and comes to a conclusion that infinite alternate versions of the heroes and villains he killed exist.
-In the series, Deadpool hires a team of scientists to help him get rid of all Marvel characters.
-The Mad Thinker gives the Merc with a Mouth a device that transports him to the "Ideaverse", a universe that contains the classic characters that inspired Marvel characters.
-In each book, he hunts down and murders characters such as the Headless Horseman (who inspired the Green Goblin and Ghost Rider), the characters of Little Women (Black Widow, She-Hulk, Elektra), Captain Ahab (General Thunderbolt Ross), the Little Mermaid (Namor), Mowgli (Ka-Zar), Count Dracula (Marvel's Dracula, Morbius, Blade) and more.
+In response, Deadpool hires a team of scientists to help him get rid of all Marvel characters.
+The Mad Thinker gives Deadpool a device that transports him to the "Ideaverse", a universe that contains the classic characters that inspired Marvel characters.
+In each book, he hunts down and murders characters such as the Headless Horseman (who inspired the Green Goblin and Ghost Rider), the characters of Little Women (Black Widow, She-Hulk, Elektra), Captain Ahab (Thunderbolt Ross), the Little Mermaid (Namor), Mowgli (Ka-Zar), Count Dracula (Dracula, Morbius, and Blade) and more.
 He also installs his own brain into Frankenstein's monster, giving his dark inner voice a body to help him with.
 Sherlock Holmes and Dr. Watson enlist Beowulf, Hua Mulan and Natty Bumppo to stop him.